The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 To understand and model the effect of stellar active regions on these timescales, it is important to combine information obtained from both long-term, full-disk (i.e., disk-integrated) observations and high-spatial-resolution (sub-arcsecond) observations.
 The former allows an estimate of the temporal evolution of the areal coverage by the different features and an analysis of their properties (both individual and statistical), such as typical sizes, magnetic field, and photometric contrast in specific spectral bands.
 These quantities are fundamental ingredients of irradiance models and are the main observables for the validation of global dynamo models.

 \paragraph{Full-disk observations.} A number of existing facilities provide systematic full-disk observations of the Sun.
 Ground-based facilities targeted to investigate solar variability are typically furnished with broadband Ca\,\textsc{ii}\,K filters (see \citealt{petrie2021} for a recent review on Ca\,\textsc{ii}\,K solar observations), and other broadband photospheric filters and/or H-alpha filters.
 Examples of current facilities include the Precision Solar Photometric Telescopes in Rome \citep{ermolli1998} and Hawaii \citep{rast1999}, and the Solar Observatories of Kanzelh\"ohe, Tenerife, San Fernando, Kodaikanal and Mitaka.
 Furthermore, multiple historical Ca\,\textsc{ii}\,K archives have been compiled, together providing more than a century of solar full-disk observations \citep{Chatzistergos:2019b,Chatzistergos:2020}.
-Full-disk observations in the UV and EUV, fundamental to understanding and modelling the variability at the shortest wavelengths, are currently provided by AIA aboard the Solar Dynamic Observatory (SDO) and SUVI aboard the GOES 16 and 17 satellites These will be complemented in the near future with observations acquired in the UV by the SUIT instrument on the Indian Aditya-L1 mission \citep{Ghosh:2016}.
-Full-disk continuum images, such as those provided SoHO/MDI or SDO/HMI, have been used to study brightness and other properties of sunspots and their changes over the solar cycle \citep[e.g.,][]{mathew2007,Watson:2014,Kiess:2014}.
-Full-disk magnetograms acquired in both the photosphere (e.g., SoHO/MDI, SDO/HMI, ISS) and chromosphere (e.g., GONG, ISS) allow studies of the evolution of the magnetic field over the activity cycle.
+Full-disk observations in the UV and EUV, fundamental to understanding and modelling the variability at the shortest wavelengths, are currently provided by AIA onboard SDO and the Solar Ultraviolet Imager (SUVI) onboard the Geostationary Operational Environmental Satellites (GOES) 16 and 17.
+These will be complemented in the near future with observations acquired in the UV by the SUIT instrument on the Indian Aditya-L1 mission \citep{Ghosh:2016}.
+Full-disk continuum images, such as those provided SOHO/MDI or SDO/HMI, have been used to study brightness and other properties of sunspots and their changes over the solar cycle \citep[e.g.,][]{mathew2007,Watson:2014,Kiess:2014}.
+Full-disk magnetograms acquired in both the photosphere (e.g., SOHO/MDI, SDO/HMI, International Space Station [ISS]) and chromosphere (e.g., Global Oscillations Network Group, ISS) allow studies of the evolution of the magnetic field over the activity cycle.
 A combination of full-disk magnetograms and broad-band imagery allows understanding of the relation between the magnetic field and the radiative properties of different features \citep[e.g.,][]{yeo2013, criscuoli2017}, and are assimilated in some irradiance reconstruction models \citep[e.g.,][]{Krivova2003}.